Quant-X-Security-Coding-GmbH/nightlights/README.md

 ## Purpose

 Nightlights is a simple webpage for the presentation of images.
 It is an open source project of [Quant-X Security & Coding](https://quant-x-sec.com/) to demonstrate the migration of AngularJS to Angular, caused by the end of life of AngularJS end of 2021.
+You can check out the [demo version](https://nightlights.tjingwan.com/).

 The current version of this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.